Business Talent (Permanent) Visa (Subclass 132)

 Fees & Costs

 The cost of this visa is priced from $7,130.
 Please note that this is only the flat rate and you may be asked to pay additional costs to cover requirements such as; health assessments, police certificates, and biometrics.

-If you wish to add additional family members to your application, an extra fee will be imposed upon your visa application.
+If you wish to add additional family members to your application, an extra fee will be imposed upon your visa application for specifics will require consultation with our experienced migration agents to determine your specific case.

 What Steps Should I Take to apply for a 132 Visa?